 Your journey to Ghana will begin in New York, where you’ll meet your Group Leader and the rest of your Global Prep participants.
 Then you’ll travel together to Accra, where you’ll be welcomed at the airport by AFS Staff or Volunteers.
 You’ll have some time to gather yourself at an AFS-approved hostel that evening with your group leader before heading to an orientation to discuss practical tips for navigating life in Ghana.
 After enjoying a delicious meal of local dishes like fufu (dumplings made from plantains and cassava), you’ll join in some fun ice breakers to get to know the members of your group before meeting your host family – an unforgettable experience that past participants have loved.

-During your third week, you’ll get the opportunity to immerse yourself in traditional Ghanaian dancing, drumming, and hand-dyed batik fabric lessons.
+During your second week, you’ll get to try traditional Ghanaian dancing, drumming, and hand-dyed batik or tie-dye fabric lessons.
 As you listen to the music, savor the food, and dance to the rhythms, you’ll develop a deep connection to some of the most vivid and dynamic aspects of Ghanaian culture.
 You’ll even learn some basic phrases in Twi and Fante, the main languages spoken in Accra besides English.

 III.
 Culminating in Cape Coast